• Skip to main content

 Backpack Style

-A backpack style plate carrier by Ballistipax
+A backpack-style plate carrier

 You may never have considered using a bulletproof or ballistic backpack.
-Backpack style plate carriers can be very effective, and they are becoming popular among civilians.
+Backpack-style plate carriers can be very effective, and they are becoming popular among civilians.

 What Makes a Good Plate Carrier?